Applications and all transcripts should be received at least six weeks

 for Federal Student Aid (FAFSA) by these dates.
 Remember to use Drexel's

 You may only submit one application.
 To expedite the application process, please write your full name (no nicknames, please) on all items submitted.
 Your Social Security number is also required to be considered for financial aid.
-If you need to change your major after submitting your application, please email the Admissions office or call 215-895-2400.
+If you need to change your major after submitting your application, please contact the Admissions office or call 215.895.2400.

 include all courses in progress.
 If you have completed fewer than 24 semester

-credits at the time of application, you may also need to submit an official copy of your high school transcript.
-In most circumstances,
+credits at the time of application, you should also submit an official copy of your high school transcript.

 Applicants with international coursework